Help us expand our outreach on conservation issues.

 Mass Audubon's Advocacy department works with other conservation organizations, legislators, and citizen groups to shape and strengthen environmental laws and regulations.

 Each session, Mass Audubon identifies a number of important environmental bills as policy priorities.
-Find out which ones we’re working on now as well as our position on other critical state and federal issues.
+Find out which ones we’re working on now, what you can do to help, and our position on other critical state and federal issues.
 Learn more >